recsyschallenge/2014/rules/index.md

 There is no maximum team size.

 ###Submission Limits
-You can update the progress of your algorithms once in a week.
+You can update the progress of your algorithms once a week.

 ###Final Paper
 Each team should submit a paper describing the algorithms that they developed for the task.
 More detailed information about submission can be found in the [Submission](/submissions/) page.